New Jersey Quitclaim Deed Form

 • Signing Requirements – The grantor must sign the deed in the presence of a notarial officer.[1]

 • Recording Fees – $30 for the first page + $10 for each additional page (as of this writing).[3]
-Additional fees may apply depending on additional forms that may need to be filed and county requirements.
+Some counties may charge higher fees.

 Formatting Requirements

-New Jersey quitclaim deeds should be printed on paper with dimensions not to exceed 8.5″ x 14″.[4]
-Individuals should ensure that the writing is legible on the document.
+New Jersey quitclaim deeds should be printed on paper no larger than 8.5″ x 14″.[4]
+The writing on the document must be legible.

 Quitclaim Deed (Preview)